 Enjoy this mango chutney with idlis, dosas etc.

 3rd Type: Flavourful mango chutney to go with rice, conjee, chapathis as a side dish:

 1. Heat a tadka pan, add 5-6 peeled garlic cloves, 3-4 green chillies, each cut into 3 pieces and a few drops of oil.
 Fry garlic and green chillies until the green chillies change colour.
 Keep tossing them around so that they fry uniformly.

 2. Peel and chop the raw mango.
 Grind mango pieces, fried garlic, green chillies, salt, grated coconut into a smooth paste using just enough water.

 3. Transfer the ground mango chutney into a bowl and serve along with hot steaming rice/chapathi/conjee.

 This dry raw mango chutney is called ghatte chutney in konkani and is eaten with rice, conjee, chapathi as its not watery.

 The above mentioned chutney's can be prepared with pickled mangoes too.
-Pickle some mangoes during the mango season and you can enjoy all the above types of mango chutneys throughout the year.
+Pickle some tender or mature raw mangoes during the mango season and you can enjoy all the above types of mango chutneys throughout the year.
 And the chutney's taste awesome with pickled mangoes too!
-That way you'll miss raw mangoes any time of the year.
+That way you'll never miss raw mangoes any time of the year.